-Timber treatment is necessary for most older properties that are constructed using a large amount of timber, up to 75% of the entire structure.
+Timber Treatment is a must for most older properties.
+Older buildings are often constructed using a large amount of timber – up to 75% of the entire structure.
 It pays, therefore, to look after it and safeguard against any seriously harmful wood decayers and destroyers.
 The three main culprits are dry rot, wet rot and woodworm and each can cause varying degrees of damage.
+London Damp Specialists are professional damp proofing experts who can tackle any kind of timber treatment.

-Wet rot is a more commonly found rot in buildings and is a collective term for several types of white rots and brown rots, all of which survive and thrive in very high moisture areas.
-They grow extremely close to the water source which usually occurs as a result of defects with the original build, rising damp or lateral damp penetration.
+Wet rot is the more common of wet and dry rot in buildings and is a collective term for several types of white rots and brown rots, all of which survive and thrive in very high moisture areas.
+They grow extremely close to the water source which usually occurs as a result of defects with the original build, rising damp or penetrating damp.
 Often found under floorboards, wet rot presents itself by way of a damp and musty smell, floorboards with a spongy, springy feel and swollen and misshapen structural timbers.
-Less destructive than dry rot, wet rot absolutely needs to be stopped in its tracks before permeating a large section of your property.
+While less destructive than dry rot, wet rot absolutely needs to be stopped in its tracks before permeating a large section of your property.

-London Damp Specialist are experts at identifying, treating and permanently eliminating all sources of wood rot.
+London Damp Specialists are experts at identifying, treating and permanently eliminating all sources of wood rot, including performing woodworm treatment.
 Following our thorough survey, and depending on the diagnosis, we may recommend such treatment as:

 - Remove and discard any damaged timber;